FediLoRA: Practical Federated Fine-Tuning of Foundation Models Under Missing-Modality Constraints

 Figure~\ref{fig:editing_part_comparison} presents the personalized performance comparison between FediLoRA and full-layer editing under a 60\% missing ratio on three datasets.
 In FediLoRA, let $\gamma$ denote the similarity between the local LoRA and the global LoRA.
 Full editing corresponds to setting $\gamma = 0$, while half editing sets $\gamma = 0.5$.
 Unlike the experiments in the Section~\ref{sec:sub_pre-example}, this experiment evaluates the personalized performance under heterogeneous rank configurations.

-Across all three datasets, Recaps-118K (Figure~\ref{fig:recaps_editing}), Next-Preference (Figure~\ref{fig:next_editing}), and SAM-LLaVA (Figure~\ref{fig:sam_editing}) — FediLoRA consistently outperforms full-layer editing significantly.
+Across all three datasets, Recaps-118K (Figure~\ref{fig:recaps_editing}), Next-Preference (Figure~\ref{fig:next_editing}), and SAM-LLaVA (Figure~\ref{fig:sam_editing}), FediLoRA consistently outperforms full-layer editing.
 Notably, the gap is particularly evident in the SAM dataset, where the performance of full-layer editing stagnates while FediLoRA continues to improve steadily with each epoch.
-Specifically, Figure~\ref{fig:next_editing} witnesses a bit of large performance degradation after the 6-th epoch while using full-layer editing.
-It can be observed that its personalized performance approaches that of FediLoRA to a certain extent while editing half layer.
+Specifically, Figure~\ref{fig:next_editing} witnesses degradation after the 6-th epoch while using full-layer editing.
+The results show that when the model edits only half of its layers, its personalized performance becomes somewhat close to FediLoRA’s performance.

 These results highlight a critical insight: increasing the proportion of edited parameters does not necessarily yield better performance.
 In contrast, FediLoRA’s selective editing strategy demonstrates superior effectiveness and robustness under challenging learning conditions.